-Theory Hours: 108
+Lab Hours: 54

-Theory Hours: 101 Lab Hours: 54 of practice, ethical issues, the influences of diversity and effective communication are explored in relation to recognizing and meeting the basic human needs of individuals.
+Nursing Fundamentals introduces the nursing student to the nursing profession as a whole with emphasis on the integral role of the practical nurse.
+Nursing history and trends in nursing and health care are discussed.
+Legal aspects of practice, ethical issues, the influences of diversity and effective communication are explored in relation to recognizing and meeting the basic human needs of individuals.
 It will also provide the student with the basic scientific principles and nursing techniques that form the foundations for nursing care.
 Nursing informatics is integrated throughout this course.